WangChiech/hxhc-notes2/src/site/notes/2. Areas/Programming/CPP/Armadillo tips.md

 }
 ```

----
-## 2. The same random number in openmmp loop
+## 2. The same random number in openmp loop
-As a workaround, to generate a set of 100 random values I suggest to avoid calling randn () to obtain each value, and instead use randn (100) to obtain 100 values is one hit:
+As a workaround, to generate a set of 100 random values I suggest to avoid calling `randn()`  to obtain each value, and instead use randn (100) to obtain 100 values is one hit:

 ``` cpp
 vec X = randn(100);